 “Like a sunflower will turn its head to follow the path of the sun”—Chantal Kreviazuk

-• “The tall yellow flowers swaying in the breeze like children at play”—Langston Hughes • “A great yellow sunflower hung on a beam smiling down at me”—Mary Oliver • “As I watched them swaying I thought of how we should never give up”—Robert Frost • “I looked up into the sky and saw a single sunflower”—William Wordsworth
+• “The tall Yellow Flowers swaying in the breeze like children at play”—Langston Hughes • “A great yellow sunflower hung on a beam smiling down at me”—Mary Oliver • “As I watched them swaying I thought of how we should never give up”—Robert Frost • “I looked up into the sky and saw a single sunflower”—William Wordsworth

 In addition to growth and resilience, other themes often seen in literature related to sunflowers include beauty, innocence, joy, and hope.
 Writers often use these symbols when describing characters or situations that evoke uplifting emotions or demonstrate hopefulness for what lies ahead.
 Sunflowers also frequently show up in stories about love and appreciation; they may be used to symbolize cherished relationships or moments of gratitude between characters.